grafana/grafana/docs/sources/panels-visualizations/visualizations/histogram/index.md

 ### Stacking

 Controls how multiple series are displayed in the histogram.
-The three settings are:

-#### Off
+Choose from the following:

-Series are not stacked, shown side by side.
+- **Off** - Series are not stacked, but instead shown side by side.

-#### Normal

-Series are stacked on top of each other, showing cumulative values.
+- **Normal** - Series are stacked on top of each other, showing cumulative values.

-#### 100%

-Stacks series to fill 100% of the chart, showing the relative proportion of each series.
+- **100%** - Series are stacked to fill 100% of the chart, showing the relative proportion of each series.

 ### Line width